asanhueza1/omelas_project/README.md

 <b>Figure 2: Most Common Entities</b>
 ![image](images/most_com_ent.jpeg)
-\footnotetext{Person: people; NORP: nationalities or religious or political groups; ORG: companies, agencies, institutions; FAC: buildings, airports, highways, bridges.}
+\footnote{Person: people; NORP: nationalities or religious or political groups; ORG: companies, agencies, institutions; FAC: buildings, airports, highways, bridges.}

 Some key aspects of the conflict:
 - The articles highlight the poor intervention of the United States, the military, and peacekeepers intervention.